Jakub Tucker Maths

 2026

-In Lent term 2026, I supervised for the courses IB Complex Analysis, IB Groups, Rings and Modules.
+Lent 2026, I supervised for IB Complex Analysis, IB Groups, Rings and Modules.

 2025

-In Michaelmas term 2025, I supervised for the Part II Algebraic Topology course.
+Michaelmas 2025, I supervised for II Algebraic Topology.

 2024